strapi/strapi/packages/core/permissions/README.md

   },
 ]);

-ability.can('read'); // false since we didn't register the read permission because of the validation hook ability.can('publish'); // false ability.can('update', 'foo'); // false ability.can('update', 'bar'); // true
+ability.can('read'); // false since the validation hook prevents the engine from registering the permission ability.can('publish'); // false ability.can('update', 'foo'); // false ability.can('update', 'bar'); // true